 The champagne and tea arrived along with the food!
 It was absolutely stunning.
 3 tiers of sandwiches, quiches, scones and the most beautifully intricate petit-fours.
 I was just sad that I couldn’t eat any of it, but not to worry, Jesmond Dene House hadn’t forgotten me.

 They served me a delicious Roast Beetroot & Soft Goats Curd Salad with Walnuts & Watercress.
 Then, out came a cheese plate with grapes and celery.
 I was in heaven.
 Not being able to eat sugar I don’t have a sweet tooth and would much rather have a cheese plate any day!

-Jesmond Dene Hotel – Jesmond Dene Road, Newcastle Upon Tyne, NE2 2EY
+Jesmond Dene House – Jesmond Dene Road, Newcastle Upon Tyne, NE2 2EY